giacomo-romanini/giacomo-romanini.github.io/_pages/about.md

 I am a Senior Research Economist at the Bank of Italy.

-I hold a Ph.D. in Economics from Michigan State University.

 My research interests are International Banking and International Trade, with an emphasis on network effects and financial markets frictions.